 An executive buy-in involves more than simply obtaining the funding approval.
 A BI implementation requires changing the organisations’ culture and status-quo of the end-users.

 Some organisations have departments that compete against each other for getting financial benefits like R&D funding or stock options.
 This might be another reason why these departments don’t want to share potentially sensitive data.
 These projects ask for some tough decisions and are inevitable to give rise to some structural changes and political tussles.
 So, strong leadership is a must-have.

 As already discussed, the best way is to show them the results and it is where the BI projects score big.

 The powerful and intuitive visualisations help the executives understand its actual value.
-Not only it provides answers on a single click of a button but also aids them in taking the next step.
+Not only it provides answers on a single click of a button but it also aids them in taking the next step.

 And all of it is backed by their own data.
 If done well, these executives become the ardent supporters of the project.

 It happens often that a BI implementation starts with a big bang approach and given the competition today, it seems inevitable.
 Every department head wants the best and at the earliest.
-In such scenario phased approach might seem a bit slower but the success rate more than compensates for that.
+In such a scenario phased approach might seem a bit slower but the success rate more than compensates for that.
 Cooperation & coordination across the enterprise are basic building blocks of a BI implementation and having a C-suite backing goes a long way in establishing it.